Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

   - [Part 17 (Regular Expression or Regex)](#part-17-regular-expression-or-regex)
   - [Part 18 (SysAdmin's Power)](#part-18-sysadmins-power)
   - [Part 19 (References)](#part-19-references)

-> The minimum knowledge of your Linux and Unix systems should be LPIC 1 to understand shell scripting.

-> This note is for SysAdmins or DevOps Engineers, so most of the commands of this course run on RedHat-based distributions (RedHat, CentOS), Debian-based distributions (Debian, Ubuntu), openSUSE, and Oracle Linux.

-> I used bash as a default shell for these commands.
-You may have some different outputs based on your default shell.

 ## Part 01 (Linux Review)